Frequently Asked Questions

 Yes, hypnosis is scientifically proven to be an effective therapy for many physical and mental issues and ailments.
-Countless people have been able to quit a habit, remove a phobia, or calm anxiety using hypnosis.
+Many people have been able to quit a habit, remove a phobia, or calm anxiety using hypnosis.
 It can be more effective than prescribed drugs for issues such as stress, chronic pain, and smoking secession.
-It is an also an excellent complimentary therapy to increase the benefits of other treatments.
+It is an also an excellent complimentary therapy to increase the benefits of other treatments and therapies.
 Hypnosis can be used before and after medical and dental procedures to reduce anxiety, increase the speed of recovery, and improve the chances for a successful outcome.

 Is hypnosis for pain simply the placebo effect?

 The placebo effect can be powerful medicine.
-Pharmaceutical companies spend billions of dollars developing new drugs that never see the light of day because they can't be proven to be more effective than a placebo.
+Pharmaceutical companies spend billions of dollars developing new drugs that never see the light of day because they aren't proven more effective than a placebo.
 How can a pill with nothing in it still work?
-While the physical mechanism of the placebo effect is not well understood, the simple fact is that your belief can often be just as powerful, if not more so, than a physical drug.
+While the physical mechanisms of the placebo effect is not well understood, the simple fact is that your beliefs can often be just as powerful, if not more so, than a pharmaceutical.

 What is Hypnosis?